 2021 SI Fan Nation Team Publisher Predictions

-Perhaps the greater question would be: ‘How does the rest of the league view the Patriots’ chances of contending in 2021?’

-Based on a survey of 28 SI Fan Nation team publishers and editors, the Pats look poised to improve, but still fall short of fulfilling their championship aspirations.
+Alain Poupart, our amazing SI Fan Nation Publisher of All Dolphins, compiled the picks and information and wrote this article.

+The Tampa Bay Buccaneers, Green Bay Packers, Kansas City, and Buffalo Bills made up the NFL's final four last season, so it makes sense that they would enter 2021 as favorites to win their division and maybe make another deep run in the playoffs.

-Eight of the publishers/editors have the exact same final four for the 2021 season; 16 have a Buffalo-Kansas City rematch in the AFC Championship Game; 15 have a Green Bay-Tampa Bay rematch in the NFC Championship Game.
+Eight of the publishers/editors, more than one quarter, have the exact same final four for the 2021 season; 16 have a Buffalo-Kansas City rematch in the AFC Championship Game; 15 have a Green Bay-Tampa Bay rematch in the NFC Championship Game.

+Furthermore, there was not a single AFC Championship Game predicted that included neither Kansas City nor Buffalo or an NFC Championship Game that include neither Tampa Bay nor Green Bay.

+The most contested race, based on the predictions of the team publishers/editors, will be in the NFC West, where each team got at least one first-place and only three points separated the Rams and 49ers based on a formula of one point for a first-place finish, two for second place, etc., and the lowest point total being the highest predicted finish.

+Breaking down the AFC West, the Las Vegas Raiders didn't get the respect from my colleagues, that they did from me.
+In their defense, they aren't embedded with the team, as I am, and the Silver and Black have failed expectations often in the last several years.

-New England had the one non-Buffalo first-place vote along with 17 second-place finishes and 10 third-place votes, putting them second in the AFC predictions, based on consensus.
+The New England Patriots had the one non-Buffalo first-place vote along with 17 second-place finishes and 10 third-place votes, putting them second in the AFC predictions based on consensus.

-Here was the Patriot Maven ballot, followed by the SI Fan Nation consensus and each of the 27 other individual predictions:
+Here was the Raider Maven ballot, followed by the SI Fan Nation consensus and each of the 27 other individual predictions:

 AFC EAST